 With Chef Jason Albert at the helm, Five Oaks Farm Kitchen serves up homemade Appalachian-inspired dishes daily.

 “We don’t have a freezer,” says Chef Albert on the restaurant’s website.
 “Everything is fresh, everything is scratch … we go the extra mile.”

 This restaurant is located at 1638 Parkway, Sevierville, TN.
 And it is open Sunday through Thursday from 8 am-9 pm and Fridays and Saturdays from 8 am-10 pm at the time of this writing.

 Dubby’s Adventure Park at Five Oaks is a 70-acre nature park located right beside Five Oaks Farm Kitchen.

-The Adventure Park at Five Oaks features zipline tours and horseback riding.
+The Adventure Park at Five Oaks features zipline tours and also horseback riding.

-The Adventure Park at Five Oaks location represents one of many Dubby Attractions in the area including Legacy Mountain Zipline, Lazerport Fun Center, Xtreme Racing Center and Speedzone Fun Park.
+Adventure Park at Five Oaks location represents one of many Dubby Attractions in the area.
+The list includes Legacy Mountain Zipline, Lazerport Fun Center, Xtreme Racing Center and Speedzone Fun Park.